-- 1. GOLDEN Z's A sophomore women's honorary service organization requiring a 3.0 grade average as one requirement for membership.
-Its purpose is to promote school activities, school spirit and friendliness on the campus. - 2.
-VALKYRIES A sophomore women's honorary service organization.
-The purpose of the club is to foster a spirit of competition and friendliness on the campus and to assist in campus activities.

-- 3. PI SIGMA SIGMA Men's service organization to promote school spirit and assist in campus activities. - 4.
-Intercollegiate Knights Men's service organization to promote school spirit and assist in campus activities. - 5.
+- 1. Interservice Club Council Composed of the presidents of the service clubs, this group coordinates all activities of the service clubs. - 2.
+Golden Z's A women's honorary service organization requiring a 3.0 grade average as one requirement for membership.
+Its purpose is to promote school activities, school spirit and friendliness on the campus. - 3.
+VALKYRIES A women's honorary service organization.
+The purpose of the club is to foster a spirit of competition and friendliness on the campus and to assist in campus activities. - 4.
+PI SIGMA SIGMA Men's service organization to promote school spirit and assist in campus activities. - 5.
+Intercollegiate Knights Men's service organization to promote school spirit and assist in campus activities. - 6.
 LIFE LINES An organization of college women with the following purposes: - a.
 To aid all humanity by obtaining pledges of blood to blood banks. - b.
-To acquaint the college students with the importance of the blood program and its benefits. - 6.
-ESQUIRES The Esquires is a service club comprised of ex-servicemen with a minimum of two years active duty and a 2.0 grade point average.
+To acquaint the college students with the importance of the blood program and its benefits.

+- 7. Esquires The Esquires is a service club comprised of exservicemen with a minimum of two years active duty and a 2.0 grade point average. - 8.
+CIRCLE K An honorary men's service organization affiliated with Kiwanis to promote school spirit and assist in campus activities.